npryce/snodge/README.md

 Snodge
 ======

-Randomly mutate JSON documents for fuzz testing
+A small Java library to randomly mutate JSON documents.
+Useful for fuzz testing.